ZiweiHu1015/MyPet-Service-Website/docs/milestone1.md

 * Yisha: Making log in page, User list page, and User profile page.

+# Part 0 Data Interactions
+* User information, user profiles, including user name, password, picture and their credit.
+* Article information, User can read some article to help them take care of their pets.
+* pet service information.
+Pet service content, address, and time.

 # Part 1 WireFrame
 * Main page: The two images below are the wireframes of the myPet website.